wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 be allocated using the same allocator that the VM uses for other allocation (see below).
 Wren will take ownership of the returned string and free it later.

-The module loader will only be called once for any given module name.
+The module loader is only be called once for any given module name.
 Wren caches the result internally so subsequent imports of the same module use the previously loaded code.